hamburgerEngine/hamburgerEngine/README.md

 The required libraries are already included because I don't wanna keep redownloading them whenever I decide to reinstall Windows.

-The .nsp file is a forwarder for the switch version by the way, make sure hamburger-engine.nro is in:
+The .nsp file in the docs folder is a forwarder for the switch version by the way, make sure hamburger-engine.nro is in:

 ```
 /switch/hamburgerEngine/hamburger-engine.nro